Avenel/MGWTBasic/README.md

 This app is not just another app full of lists and static information.
 The user have access to his preffered news feed, the mensa menus, an access to the common processes of a student life such as registration and observation of its term paper process, his internship, bachelor or master thesis processes.
 In future he should be able to get more in touch with his lectures, he can organize his schedule or to take a part in his own lecture by using the possibilites of realtime feedback.
-Due to realtime feedback the universit lecturer can hold an even more adaptive lecture.
+Due to realtime feedback the university lecturer can hold an even more adaptive lecture.
 This means he is able to adapt the pace of his lecture by having an immediate feedback of his students.
 On top of this, the user can customize his app.
 He can pin shortcuts on his home screen (TileBoard) and has access to a sophisticated setup to customize the app on his needs.